Nitin2575/strength-intelligence/README.md

 My current data comes from:

 - **Apple Health**, which includes sleep, steps, heart rate, activity, body weight, and nutrition data imported from connected apps
-- **My workout journal**, where I record exercises, sets, reps, weight, effort, and session notes
+- **My workout journal**, where I would record exercises, sets, reps, weight, effort, and session notes (currently not updated nor available)

 The problem is that these sources remain disconnected.